humbertodiazp/3d_portfolio/README.md

 Features

--Users can fully rotate a 3d model of a desktop gaming computer -Tilting ball models displaying different technologies such as react, JS, html, css, etc.
+- Users can fully rotate a 3d model of a desktop gaming computer
+- Tilting ball models displaying different technologies such as react, JS, html, css, etc.
--The contact page has a rotating model of the earth with animated shooting stars in the background.
+- The contact page has a rotating model of the earth with animated shooting stars in the background.

 Built With
--React
--Three.js
--Tailwind.css
+- React
+- Three.js
+- Tailwind.css

 Reflection